ASU California Center

 The California Center Grand includes Grand Hope Park, a 2.5-acre greenspace designed as a collection of “outdoor rooms” by landscape architect Lawrence Halprin.
 It features several art pieces from California artists, a water feature and a clock tower.

-See building hours and directions
+Take a virtual tour See building hours and directions

 Student housing